lumol-org/lumol/doc/src/input/intro.md

 ## Units in input

-When defining a value with an unit in the input file, a string must be given, and the unit will be parsed and converted to the [internal unit system](input/units.html).
+The unit of a value can be defined by a specific string, which will be parsed and converted to the [internal unit system](input/units.html).
 If there is no unit in the string, the internal unit for this type is used.
-No homogeneity check is performed, and it is up to the code users to check the given units.
+No consistency check is performed, and it is up to the code users to check the given units.

 ```yaml
 # cutoff is a distance